 Cryptocurrencies can be subject to sudden volatility spikes; it is not uncommon to witness 30% changes in price within a week or a month.
 When this is a price increase, to protect our users, it might be followed by a parameter readjustment to limit risks of new operations.

-Finally, we also consider the market capitalization representing the size of the market.
+Finally, we also consider the market capitalisation representing the size of the market.

 The historical data supporting the analysis is extracted from CoinGecko's API as of 16th of July 2020 and is combined with on-chain data.
 The methodology to link historical data to risk factors has been formalised based on rigid criteria for each factor and rating.